TURTLE: A C library for an optimistic stepping through a topography: Comparison with ray tracing algorithms

 The performances of the three algorithms are compared by varying the number of nodes of the DEM data.
 A periodic down sampling is applied in order to vary the number of nodes.
-For the Puy de Dôme data, by convenience, only the inner grid is used for this study.
-We record the CPU time and the number of Monte-Carlo iterations for each line of sight.
+We record the CPU time and the number of Monte~Carlo steps for each line of sight.
 The upper part of fig.\,\ref{fig:scaling} shows the average CPU time per line of sight as function of the number of nodes.
+Numeric values are also reported in table~\ref{tab:ray_tracing} for the case when no down sampling is applied.
 For the BVH algorithm intersections are computed in a single row.
-Clearly, the AABB tree performs the best when it only comes to map all intersections of the topography with a straight ray.
-Though, for the full Ulastai data 200 GB of RAM are needed.
-As a result the test server needs to use its swap memory, resulting in a slow down by a factor of ten in the full map case.
-In addition, when the geometry has more than $n = 10^7$ nodes, the initialisation of the AABB tree requires more time than scanning all the $\sim$200,000 lines of sight.

-In comparison, the polyhedral mesh algorithm is not efficient for intersecting large grids.
+Clearly, the BVH algorithm performs the best when it only comes to map all intersections of the topography with a straight ray.
+The CPU time only slightly increases with the number of nodes.
+The increase rate is found to follow a power law: $a n^b$, with an exponent of $b = 1 / 8$.
+However, for the full Ulastai data 200\,GB of RAM are needed out of which the initial elevation data represent only 1.2\,GB.
+As a result the test server needs to use its swap memory, resulting in a slowdown by a factor of ten when no down sampling is applied.
+Furthermore, when the geometry has more than $n = 10^7$ nodes, the initialisation of the BVH requires more time than scanning all the $\sim$200,000 lines of sight.
+The polyhedral mesh algorithm is not efficient for intersecting large grids.
 Its CPU time is fitted with a square root law: $a + b \sqrt{n}$, in agreement with expectations.
-For the AABB tree the increase rate is found to follow a power law: $a n^b$, with an exponent of $b = 1 / 8$.
 Interestingly, the performances of the \emph{optimistic} algorithm do not depend on the number of nodes, but only on the ray length and the topography features.
 As a result it outperforms the polyhedral mesh for grids larger than $1000 \times 1000$ nodes.
-In principle it should also be faster than the AABB tree for extreme grid sizes.
-But, the large amount of memory required by the AABB tree is likely to be an issue before this ever happens.
+In principle it should also be faster than the BVH algorithm for extreme grid sizes.
+But, the large amount of memory required by the BVH is likely to be an issue before this happens.
+Let us recall that in contrast to a BVH, TURTLE's implementation of the \emph{optimistic} algorithm requires no more memory than the initial elevation data.